NativeScript/docs-v7/docs/plugins/ensure-plugins-quality.md

 "ngc": "node --max-old-space-size=8192 ./node_modules/.bin/ngc"
 ```

 This script will initiate Ahead of Time (AOT) compilation.
 The parameter `max-old-space-size` is a workaround to fix heap out of memory errors when running node binaries.
-It's a common issue when using TypeScript 2.1+ and webpack.
+It's a common issue when using TypeScript 2.1+ and the Angular compiler (ngc).
+Check out this issue for more information - https://github.com/angular/angular-cli/issues/5618.

 ```
 "build": "npm i && tsc && npm run ngc"